-Since the mid-1970s researchers have been developing evolutionary models that consider the inheritance of both genetic and cultural traits (Boyd & Richerson 1976, 1985; Cavailli-Sforza & Feldman 1981; Feldman & Cavalli-Sforza 1976).
+Since the mid-1970s, researchers have been developing evolutionary models that consider the inheritance of both genetic and cultural traits (Boyd & Richerson 1976, 1985; Cavalli-Sforza & Feldman 1981; Feldman & Cavalli-Sforza 1976).
 Genetic and cultural evolution are similar in that they can be modeled by tracking how the information carried by individuals changes over time and is transmitted across generations.
-Genetic evolution, for example, is influenced by natural selection, drift, mutation and recombination.
-In humans, individuals recombine their genes from only two parents, transmission is high fidelity, mutation rates low and natural selection weak.
-By contrast, in cultural evolution, individuals often acquire and recombine their cultural traits from many models ('cultural parents'), transmission fidelity is relatively low at the individual level (but may be high at the group level), and selective processes are often strong, generated by a wide array of psychological processes that impact attention, memory and retransmission.
-This often makes cultural evolution fast relative to genetic evolution (Boyd et al. 2011; Henrich & Boyd 2002; Henrich et al. 2008; Mesoudi et al. 2006; Perreault 2012).
-These differences, and others, mean that cultural and genetic evolution often favor different outcomes and interact in unexpected ways, which we explore below.
+Genetic evolution, for example, is influenced by natural selection, drift, mutation, and recombination.
+In humans, individuals recombine their genes from only two parents, transmission is high fidelity, mutation rates are low, and natural selection is weak.
+By contrast, in cultural evolution, individuals often acquire and recombine their cultural traits from many models (termed cultural parents), transmission fidelity is relatively low at the individual level (but may be high at the group level), and selective processes are often strong, generated by a wide array of psychological processes that affect attention, memory, and retransmission.
+This often makes cultural evolution fast relative to genetic evolution (Boyd et al. 2011, Henrich & Boyd 2002, Henrich et al. 2008, Mesoudi et al. 2006, Perreault 2012).
+These differences, and others, mean that cultural and genetic evolution often favor different outcomes and interact in unexpected ways.